Thesis

 LIMIT 100;

 These are all born out of the idea that SQL is incredibly powerful - it's as ubiquitous as it is for a reason - but that it can be better.
-Trilogy in particular aims to embrace the strengths of SQL to the fullest, and shave off some of the rough edges.
+Trilogy in particular aims to keep the core greatness of SQL while improving on the rough edges.

-Most of the value of a SQL query is in the transformations and select; the joins and group by are when you mess things up.
+Trilogy asserts that most of the value of a SQL query is in the transformations and select; the joins and group by are where things go wrong.
+They add little value to the expressiveness of the language.

-Conversely, table definitions often lack key information for correct querying; the grain, primary and foreign keys, and the nullability of columns.
-Trilogy moves this definition to be a first-class part of the language and automates the approprate resulting query generation.
+Moreoer, table definitions often lack key information for correct querying; the grain, primary and foreign keys, and the nullability of columns.
+Enforcement of these is spotty and engine dependent.
+Trilogy moves this definition to be a first-class part of the language.
+With this extra structure, we can automate the hard parts of a SQL query.

 "Better" SQL